stevenmhunt/setidle/README.md

 ## Features
 - Simple no-nonsense browser implementation based on `window.setTimeout`.
 - Class constructor which wraps event emitters with reasonable duck-typing support.
-- Can be configured to work on a specific HTML element or the entire window.
+- Can be configured to work on a specific HTML element or the entire document.

 ## Examples